Testing for stationarity of functional time series in the frequency domain: Large-sample results

 where $\chi_{2M}^2$ is a $\chi^2$-distributed random variable with $2M$ degrees of freedom. \end{enumerate} \end{theorem}

-The proof of Theorem \ref{th:test_null} is provided in Appendix \ref{subsec:proof:null}.
+The proof of Theorem \ref{th:test_null} is provided in Appendix \ref{sec:proofs:weak_conv}.
 Part (b) of the theorem can now be used to construct tests with asymptotic level $\alpha$.
-Theorem \ref{th:test_null_proj} contains the result for the test based on \eqref{eq:testproj}.
-To better understand the power of the test, the next section investigates the behavior under the alternative of local stationarity.
+Note that the application of the test requires an estimator of $\hat\Sigma_{M,x}$.
+This will be discussed in Section \ref{subsec:empirical:fourth}.

+To explicitly compute the limiting covariance structure in part (a) of Theorem \ref{th:test_null} under second-order stationarity but fourth-order nonstationarity, \textcolor{black}{the source of nonstationarity needs to be specified.
+For example, the results put forward in the next two sections allow for the computation of $\Sigma_{0,x}$ if the process is fourth-order locally stationary.} Then, in the covariance structure of the covariance operator of the fDFT's, the fourth-order cumulant tensor component will, for $h_1\neq h_2$, (quadratically) decay in norm as the distance $|h_1 - h_2|$ increases (see Lemma~\ref{cumboundglsp}, Corollary~\ref{cumbounds}\,(ii) and equation \eqref{eq:covHa}).
+As a consequence of this term being present in the covariance structure, the real and imaginary part of the projections are no longer uncorrelated but the correlation decays with increasing distance $|h_1 -h_2|$.
+In this scenario, a small loss of power is to be expected when the test statistic is built under the assumption of a diagonal covariance structure.